13 Best Kontakt Libraries for All Categories 2026

 Here is what you get:

-• Menu and Menu XL for Preset-Driven Workflow
+• Menu and Menu XL: Preset-Driven Workflow

 • Integrated Mixer and Master FX Chain